Hip Hop Holiday

-"Hip Hop Holiday" is the debut single from New Zealand hip hop group 3 The Hard Way.
-It reached #1 in the New Zealand singles chart and #17 in Australia.
+"Hip Hop Holiday" a song by New Zealand hip hop group 3 the Hard Way.
+Released as their debut single in 1994, it reached number one in New Zealand and number 17 in Australia.
 A mid-song reggae breakdown was provided by Bobbylon of the Hallelujah Picassos.

 Background

 The song was built around a substantial interpolation of "Dreadlock Holiday" by 10cc.
 However, the rights were never cleared, resulting in the song being officially credited to "Dreadlock Holiday" songwriters Eric Stewart, Graham Gouldman, with all royalties going to the pair.
+"Hip Hop Holiday" was nominated for Single of the Year at the 1995 New Zealand Music Awards.